openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

   - `AutoAcceptCredential.Always`: Always auto accepts the credential no matter if it changed in subsequent steps
   - `AutoAcceptCredential.ContentApproved`: Needs one acceptation and the rest will be automated if nothing changes
   - `AutoAcceptCredential.Never`: Default.
 Never auto accept a credential
+- `mediatorRecordId`: Mediator record id
+- `connectToIndyLedgersOnStartup`: Whether to connect to indy ledgers on startup.
+Default is false
+- `mediatorPollingInterval`: The interval to use for polling the mediator.
+Default is 5 seconds.
+- `maximumMessagePickup`: The maximum number of messages to pick up.
+Default is 10.
+- `useLegacyDidSovPrefix`: Whether to use the legacy Sovrin DID prefix.
+Default is false.
+- `connectionImageUrl`: The url to use for the connection image.
+- `autoUpdateStorageOnStartup`: Whether to auto update the storage on startup.
+Default is false.